| The

 balloon detachment, pulmonary embolism, and infection are other possible,

+but rare complications.
 Post-operative monitoring of vital parameters is necessary because

 fluctuating blood pressure poses particular dangers as a result of the